-This course is an introduction to symbolic computational models of language, or the application of computer science to the study of human language.
-The focus will be on creating nuanced symbolic representations of human language that can be employed by computers,to the benefit of both language researchers who wish to test grammatical models, and language communities which lack the social capital to benefit from corporately developed resources.
-Topics to be covered include input methods and spell-checking, morphological analysis and disambiguation, syntactic parsing, building corpora, and machine translation.
-No prior computer science experience is necessary.
+This course explores the possibilities for creating computational resources for languages for which vast collections of text don't exist.
+Students will choose a language lacking in computational resources and develop tools for it.
+The focus will be on creating nuanced symbolic representations of the language that can be employed by computers, to the benefit of both language researchers who wish to test grammatical models, and language communities which lack the social capital to benefit from corporately developed resources.
+Topics covered include input methods and spell-checking, morphological analysis and disambiguation, syntactic parsing, building corpora, and rule-based machine translation, with an emphasis on open source technologies.

 The general structure of the course will be centred around student projects.
 At the beginning of the course, each student will choose an under-resourced language to work on (in consultation with the professor), and will spend the semester developing materials for the language as lab assignments.
-In general, we will spend two days on each topic (Thursday and Tuesday), where the first day (Thursday) will be more focussed on discussing the topic (overview, general issues and solutions, etc.) and the second day (Tuesday) will be mostly dedicated to guided lab work on the problem.
-The week's lab assignment will be due the following class day (Thursday) before class begins, so Tuesday provides an opportunity to get started on the lab and get assistance from the professor on difficult areas.
+In general, we will spend two days on each topic (Tuesday and Thursday), where the first day (Tuesday) will be more focussed on discussing the topic (overview, general issues and solutions, etc.) and the second day (Thursday) will be a lab day dedicated to guided lab work on the problem.
+The week's assignment will generally be due after the lab day (by the end of the day Friday), so the lab day provides an opportunity to get started on the lab and get assistance from the professor or course assistant on difficult areas.

-This course has no prerequisites.
-Background in either computer science or linguistics will obviously give students an advantage, but neither is necessary.
+This course has a prerequisite of LING 001 (or equivalent), or CPSC 021 (or equivalent), or the permission of the instructor.
+Any background beyond the introductory level in either computer science or linguistics (or both!) will give students an advantage, but nothing beyond a previous intro to at least one of them is necessary.
 All required skills will be imparted throughout the course.
-There will be no real programming required, but we will be using command-line tools and several different types of declarative syntax.
-No previous knowledge of linguistics is required either, but a focus of the course will be coming to understand linguistic phenomena by implementing models of them computationally.
+There will be no conventional programming required of students, but we will be using command-line tools and several different types of declarative syntax.
+No previous knowledge of linguistics is required for students with CS background, but a focus of the course will be coming to understand linguistic phenomena by implementing models of them computationally.
 The challenge of the course is less about learning the computational formalisms or understanding the patterns in the languages from a formal linguistics perspective (though skills in both fields will be strengthened by the course), and more in learning to use the formalisms to implement models of the linguistic patterns computationally.
 It is expected that some students will grasp these different aspects of the course with different levels of ease, which provides a great opportunity for students to share knowledge and skills with one another.

 No textbook is required, but you will need to have access to the following resources: